Top 5 Places to Sell Cut Files

 A little helpful tidbit here on how to possibly offset the impact of this fee...

 I try to do whatever I can to up-sell or increase the dollar amount each customer purchases.
 Let me explain..
 I will always run a coupon sale (buy 4 get 1 free for example) or bundle items together and sell these when possible.
-When I do this it makes the SVG's cheaper individually but increases the purchase amount altogether.
+When I do this it makes the SVGs cheaper individually but increases the purchase amount altogether.
 This subsequently decreases the percentage Etsy takes in fees while also giving the customer more bang for their buck with a bundled purchase.
 Make sense?
 So always do this if you're able to!

 This website also caters to crafters and designers with crafting bundles, fonts and big deals on design assets.
 They take 25% of your sales and also pay you $20 to allow them to give your item away for free.
 They also will pay you for just listing your items on their platform since they provide a subscription service to customers.
-I am unsure where their traffic numbers are at but I found it pretty neat they will pay you extra for these things.
+I am unsure what their traffic numbers are, but I found it pretty neat they will pay you extra for these things.
 Definitely an option worth looking into.
 I have provided a screenshot of their backend and all the options they have available.
 Seems like a pretty quick and easy setup as well.

-I hope this article has helped you decide where to sell your cut files and I hope it has also answered some questions you may have regarding these sites.
+I hope this article has helped you decide where to sell your cut files, and I hope it has also answered some questions you may have regarding these sites.
 I do think if you are solely selling cut files and want to make it your full time income, or even side income, I would advise you to spread your products to the world! ;-) By selling them in as many places as possible!